moj3ve/8bitkitkat.github.io/README.md

 Thank you for having a look at my website source,

+I've added two, rather simple, flutter projects I made.

-There isn't much here yet but I plan to use this website as a portfolio, a place to practice and a general all purpose place for things that don't warrant their own site.
+I plan to use this website as a portfolio, a place to practice and a general all purpose place for things that don't warrant their own site.

 I'll add more to the site with time.